How Long Does It Take To Charge a 150 AH Inverter Battery?

 = 13.125 Hours ~ 13.5 Hours.

-So, to charge a 150 Ah battery, will take around 13.5 hours of charging.
+So, to charge a 12V 150 Ah battery, it will take around 13.5 hours of charging.
 If you have a different configuration of battery, do calculate the values using the above formula.

-Q: What if I am of using 2 batteries of 150 Ah.
+Q: What if I am of using 2 batteries of 150 AH in series or parallel.

 A: If batteries are connected in parallel, the Amps will double.
-If connected in series, then Ah and Volts will double.
+If connected in series, then AH and Volts will double.
+Similarly, additional charging current may improve.

-Q: I am using a solar setup and I only get 6-7 hours of clear sun.
-Still, the time will be the same.
+Q: I am using a solar setup, but I only get 6–7 hours or less of clear sun.
+Still, the charging time will be the same.
+Or there are other things that I should consider.

 A: Yes, just make sure the whole time it is generating enough charging current.
-The formula is using DC current, not the AC current.
-So make sure the solar system generates more than 15-16 Amps of current all the time.
+The above formula is using DC current, not the AC current.
+So make sure the solar system generates more than 15–16 Amps of DC current all the time.
+PWM charger may need more current as it will straightaway cut the 30% of the current to match the solar with battery.

 Do you have any other queries?
 Do let me know in the comment section below.